zeroc-ice/ice-demos/objective-c/Database/library/README.md

-This demo is an Ice Touch client for the [Java library demo][1].
+This demo is an Ice client for the [Java library demo][1].
 It provides a command-line interface to the library server and permits you to:

   - Create and delete books